pecknigel/learning-resources/index.md

 ### Trading Exchange Implementations

-These are current implementations for layers of the system.
+These are current implementations.
+All just getting started (November, 2024).
+A great time to get involved in this long term learning project.
+Can look awesome on your resume.

 **Open Exchange Tickers**
 [README](https://github.com/pecknigel/open-exchange-tickers/blob/main/README.md)